dbohdan/pip-wtenv/README.template.md

 To update the dependencies,
 delete the venv directory before running the script.

-Note that symlinks are not resolved in the script path.
+Note that symlinks in the script path are not resolved.
 This means that
 if you invoke a script that uses pip-wtenv through a symlink, the venv will be created in the directory with the symlink,